bhagyesh8877/betacrew-client/README.txt

 3. Open terminal in VS code and type command   'node client.js'

-4. JSON file will be created in the project folder.
+4. And then Output.json file will be created in the project folder.

+Refer Sample.json file which I have got by running project on my PC.

      =================== Thank You===================